lucagaf/Presentation_SelfClean/README.md

 ## Mislabeled Image
 I intentionally moved the image "Horw_2439.JPG," which was taken in Horw, into the folder for Rotkreuz.
-The goal of the SelfClean
+The goal of the SelfClean is the identify this image as mislabeled.

 ## Outliers
 Outliers are defined as images that are not taken on the campus of HSLU.
 They will soon be added to the dataset.

 ## Near Duplicates
-During the dataset collection, I took multiple images of the same object.
+During the dataset collection, I took multiple images of the same object but different angle.
 The goal of the SelfClean package is to identify these images.
 These are my expected near duplicates:
 **Expected Near Duplicates 1**
 - Horw_2385.JPG